Outdoor activities/education managers run centres that offer facilities and classes in outdoor sports and activities

 Most outdoor activities/education managers have a background in instructing and may continue to teach as part of their job.
 You'll have the overall responsibility for the centre and will need to manage staff and ensure adherence to safety regulations at all times.

 As an outdoor activities/education manager, you'll need to:

-- manage, recruit, train and monitor staff and support staff development
+- recruit and manage staff and support their development

 - ensure staff adhere to safety regulations currently laid down by the Adventure Activities Licensing Authority (AALA)

-- ensure that equipment and facilities are safe and that guests are instructed in safety procedures (and follow them)
+- ensure that equipment and facilities are safe and that guests follow safety procedures as instructed

-- assess risk and act upon any issues arising from this assessment
+- assess risk and act upon any arising issues

 - provide instruction in a specialist area, such as mountaineering or sailing